apache/streampipes-website/docs/06_configure-operate-security.md

 ### Alternate IDs for groups

 Groups also support `Alternate IDs`.
-These are useful when you want to map externally defined groups to a StreamPipes group.
-This is especially relevant in setups with external identity providers.

-In practice:

-- the StreamPipes group keeps the local role definition
-- the alternate ID stores the external group identifier
-- external identities can then be aligned with the local authorization model
+These are especially useful in external-identity setups, because they let you keep a stable StreamPipes group with its local role definition while still mapping it to the identifier used by the upstream identity provider.

+<ScreenshotFigure
+  src="/img/2026/security-add-group.png"
+  alt="Add group dialog with role assignments and alternate IDs" title="Create a Group" eyebrow="Groups" caption="Groups bundle reusable role assignments and can also carry alternate IDs for mapping external identity-provider groups."
+/>

 ## Roles

-`Roles` are the central access-control building block in StreamPipes.
-A role contains a set of privileges, and users or groups receive those privileges by assignment.

-The role overview distinguishes between:
+`Roles` are the central permission-building block in StreamPipes.
+A role contains a set of privileges, and those privileges become effective only when the role is assigned directly to a user or inherited through a group.
+The role overview therefore separates built-in default roles from custom roles created for the local operating model.
+Default roles remain part of the platform and cannot be deleted.

-- `Default roles`, which are built into the platform
-- custom roles, which administrators create for their own operating model

-Default roles cannot be deleted.

 ### Create a custom role